-The Company is required at all times to hold at least 70% of its investments (as defined in the legislation) in VCT qualifying holdings, of which at least 70% must comprise eligible ordinary shares.
-For accounting periods beginning on or after 6 April 2019 this requirement increased to 80%.
+The Company is required at all times to hold at least 80% of its investments (as defined in the legislation) in VCT qualifying holdings, of which at least 70% must comprise eligible ordinary shares.

-For this purpose, a "VCT qualifying holding" consists of up to £5 million invested in any one year in new shares or securities of a UK AIM traded company or an unquoted company which is carrying on a qualifying trade, and whose gross assets and number of employees at the time of investment do not exceed a prescribed limit.
+For this purpose, a "VCT qualifying holding" consists of up to \$5 million invested in any one year in new shares or securities of a UK AIM traded company or an unquoted company which is carrying on a qualifying trade, and whose gross assets and number of employees at the time of investment do not exceed a prescribed limit.
 The definition of "qualifying trade" excludes certain activities such as property investment and development, some financial services and asset leasing.